 At the close of escrow, payments of funds are made in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.